Ph.D. Economics, University of Chicago (2008)

-Dr Mityakov's research focuses on corporate governance issues in the context of emerging markets and developing economies.
-His research was published in premier Finance and Economics journals including the Journal of Financial Economics, Journal of Law and Economics.
-His papers has been accepted by highly selective conferences such as American Economic Association Annual meetings, NBER conferences and workshops.
-In 2016 one of his papers has received an honorary mention in prestigious Russian National Award in Applied Economics.
+Dr. Sergey Mityakov is an assistant professor in the Department of Finance at Florida State University’s College of Business.
+His research focuses on corporate governance issues in the context of emerging markets and developing economies and has been published in premier finance and economics journals, including the Journal of Financial Economics and the Journal of Law and Economics.
+His papers have been accepted by highly selective conferences, such as American Economic Association Annual meetings and NBER conferences and workshops.
+In 2016, one of his papers received an honorary mention in the prestigious Russian National Award in Applied Economics.

 Offshore Schemes and Tax Evasion: The Role of Banks ( joint with Lucy Chernykh) (2018) Journal of Financial Economics

 Foreign Corporations and the Culture of Transparency: Evidence from Russian Administrative Data (joint with Serguey Braguinsky) (2015), Journal of Financial Economics (Also available as NBER working paper 17731)